How getting into Open Source has been awesome for me

 My first contribution to open source was extremely small:

 Seriously, that was it.
 A comment typo that I found while debugging.
 The PR was merged a few hours after I made it back in December of 2012 in my brand new days as a programmer.
-I recently reminisced over the PR and made a thank you comment.
+I later reminisced over the PR and made a thank you comment.
 Which was later followed up by a total stranger and resulted in me getting some digital cake!

 How cool is that!? 🍰